ningningzhao/lemontaste.github.io/_posts/2016-10-09-gooey-chocolate-brownie.md

 ### Step 2

 In a large bowl, beat melted butter until it just starts to look lighter colour and a bit fluffy.
-Don&#8217;t over beat it.
+Don't over beat it.
 Then add in sugar, vanilla extract continue to beat until sugar absolved completely and smooth.

 Beat the eggs, one at a time into Part A mixture until thoroughly combined.